Synchronic (film): Production

 In September 2018, it was announced Jamie Dornan and Anthony Mackie had joined the cast of the film, with Justin Benson and Aaron Moorhead directing.

 Synchronic shares continuity with previous films by Benson and Moorhead.
 It is mentioned that the titular drug was synthesized from a red flower grown in the California desert, referencing the plant smoked by members of a commune in the film The Endless.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 7, 2019.
-Shortly after, Well Go USA Entertainment acquired distribution rights to the film, announcing a 2020 release.
+Shortly after, Well Go USA Entertainment acquired U.S. distribution rights to the film, announcing a 2020 release; Universal Pictures Home Entertainment notably acquired rights in several territories including German-speaking countries, France, Latin America, the Benelux, Scandinavia, the Middle East, Indonesia, Hungary, and Poland.
 It was released in theaters on October 23, 2020.

 Synchronic was released on digital and video on demand in the United States on January 12, 2021.
 The movie was released on Netflix in the US on April 16, 2021.